shockscript/spec/src/default-lexical-scope.md

 ## GlobalReflection

-The topmost scope defines an `GlobalReflection` property, which is an alias to a package wildcard import of the `shockscript.globalreflection` package.
+The topmost scope defines an `GlobalReflection` property, which is an alias to a package wildcard import of the `shockscript.reflection.global` package.